strategineer/personal-website/content/blog/2024-10-03/index.md

 Let's go over some examples of how Sir Ravd's teachings echo in Able of the High Heart's behaviour and thoughts throughout the rest of the Knight.

 ... [examples here]

+possible quotes to look at zone

+131
+132
+147 strongest knight in the world
+176 malleability of Able's identity and an explanation for why he's constantly trying to understand who he is and trying to define it, a search for authenticity (existential psychotherapy)

 # Able of the High Heart - The Hero We Love